spsforks/SCons-scons-wiki/EiffelStudioTool.md

 # SCons and Eiffel

-This is a SCons tool for building [EiffelStudio](http://dev.eiffel.com) projects.
-It works with [EiffelStudio](http://dev.eiffel.com) 5.7 and above (although the latest [EiffelStudio](http://dev.eiffel.com) is recommended, currently 15.12).
-It has been tested on Windows (XP, 2003, 7, 2008 and 10), Mac OS X (everything from 10.4 to 10.11) and Linux (Ubuntu 7.10 and 10.04).
+This is a SCons tool for building [EiffelStudio](https://dev.eiffel.com) projects.
+It works with EiffelStudio 5.7 and above (although the latest EiffelStudio is recommended, currently 15.12).
+It has been tested on Windows (XP, 2003, 7, 2008 and 10), Mac OS X (everything from 10.4 to 10.11) and Linux (Ubuntu 7.10 and 10.04). [*update: v23.09 was released in Sept 2023, if anyone has tested with a later release than the 15.12 listed it would be good to update this page*]

-Put the builder in a script called _Eiffel.py_, in a directory that you reference with _toolpath_, as shown in the example below; or put it in a directory called _site_scons/site_tools_ as mentioned in the SCons man page.
+Put the builder in a script called `Eiffel.py`, in a directory that you reference with _toolpath_, as shown in the example below; or put it in a directory called _site_scons/site_tools_ as mentioned in the SCons man page.

 It requires Python 2.4 or above, because it uses the _subprocess_ module which was new in Python 2.4.

 ### Sources and Targets

-This Eiffel builder knows the nuts and bolts of running [EiffelStudio](http://dev.eiffel.com)'s command-line compiler.
-Each [EiffelStudio](http://dev.eiffel.com) project has a **.ecf** file (Eiffel configuration file) and builds an executable or a DLL.
-You feed the builder the path to the **.ecf** configuration file; this is the builder's _source_.
+This Eiffel builder knows the nuts and bolts of running EiffelStudio's command-line compiler.
+Each EiffelStudio project has an Eiffel configuration file (`.ecf`) and builds an executable or a DLL.
+You feed the builder the path to the `.ecf` configuration file; this is the builder's _source_.
 You can specify additional source dependencies, if you wish (resource files, icons, etc.).

-The .ecf file contains one or more **targets**.
-A .ecf target specifies which executable you want to build and how to build it.
+The `.ecf` file contains one or more **targets**.
+A `.ecf` target specifies which executable you want to build and how to build it.
 You specify one of these to the builder.

 The target passed to the builder is not the same as the target that the builder emits.
-The target passed in is a string (e.g., 'foo'), from which the builder computes the emitted full target path (e.g., 'C:\projects\app\EIFGENs\foo\F_code\foo.exe').
-The builder's emitter computes the full target path by reading various settings inside the .ecf file.
-(For example, the `executable_name` setting gives the base name of the target file; sometimes this setting is missing, in which case the base name is the same as the .ecf document element's `name` attribute.
+The target passed in is a string (e.g., 'foo'), from which the builder computes the emitted full target path (e.g., `C:\projects\app\EIFGENs\foo\F_code\foo.exe`).
+The builder's emitter computes the full target path by reading various settings inside the `.ecf` file.
+(For example, the `executable_name` setting gives the base name of the target file; sometimes this setting is missing, in which case the base name is the same as the `.ecf` document element's `name` attribute.
 The target file extension is also computed; for example, it is .dll if the `msil_generation_type` setting is `dll`.)

-When calling the builder, you may omit the target if you wish. _By default, the Eiffel builder builds the target with the same base name as the .ecf file._ (There will be an error, of course, if the .ecf file has no such target.)
+When calling the builder, you may omit the target if you wish. _By default, the Eiffel builder builds the target with the same base name as the `.ecf` file._ (There will be an error, of course, if the `.ecf` file has no such target.)

 The builder usually emits one target file path (the executable or dll).
 In some cases, however, it emits more.